MicrosoftDocs/sql-docs/docs/azure-data-studio/enable-kerberos.md

 ### macOS

-Join your macOS to the Active Directory domain controller by following these steps.
+You can join your macOS to the Active Directory domain controller by [configuring your domain access in the Directory Utility](https://support.apple.com/guide/directory-utility/configure-domain-access-diru11f4f748/mac).

-## Configure KDC in krb5.conf
+#### Configure KDC in krb5.conf

+This section discusses the [Kerberos configuration file](http://web.mit.edu/macdev/KfM/Common/Documentation/preferences-osx.html).

 Edit the `/etc/krb5.conf` file in an editor of your choice.
 Configure the following keys: